message-manager-discord/bot/README.md

 ## To Do

 - Add emoji look up functionality
-- Create docs for users as well as people who want to run the bot.
+- Create docs for users as well as people who want to run the bot themselves.

 ## General Info